hahaha12356/music_guide/content/posts/fix-fnf-lag-guide.md

 ## Troubleshooting Tips

-遇到“突然一卡然后黑屏”的老问题，先排查这些坑：
+If you get random stutters or black screens, check these first:
-- 关闭浏览器、Discord overlay、GeForce Experience 等后台；它们会抢显存与前台优先级。
+- Kill background hogs: browsers, Discord overlay, GeForce Experience.
-- Windows 电源计划设为“高性能”，并在显卡面板禁用 V-Sync；若帧率跳动太大，可临时锁 60FPS 稳定判定。
+- Set Windows power plan to High Performance; disable V-Sync in GPU panel.
+If FPS swings too hard, cap at 60 temporarily for stable judgments.
-- Psych Engine 里把 Shaders、Distractions 关掉；资源切歌卡顿则打开 Persistent Cached Data。
+- In Psych Engine, turn off Shaders/Distractions; if songs hitch on load, enable Persistent Cached Data.
-- 若音画错位，检查系统音频设备采样率是否被软件改写，统一到 48kHz 可减少突发延迟。
+- If audio desyncs, lock your output device to 48 kHz to reduce surprise resampling latency.
-- Alt+Tab 频繁切出切入会打断渲染队列，打歌前把窗口固定在前台；串流录制请改用 NVENC 并降低码率。
+- Avoid rapid Alt+Tab—keep the window in focus during play; for streaming, use NVENC and lower bitrate to reduce contention.

 ## Conclusion